Austin Energy Leads the Charge to Achieve Carbon-Free Electric Power

 See how renewable energy makes us more sustainable and cost-efficient

 Giving Customers a Greener Choice

 For customers who want to choose 100% renewable energy, Austin Energy offers GreenChoice®, the longest-running voluntary renewable energy program in Texas.
 Commercial and residential GreenChoice subscribers add clean energy to Austin's grid every day when choosing to meet their electricity needs with 100% renewable Texas wind.

 Each municipally-owned building in the City of Austin is powered by GreenChoice.
 The City of Austin was the first large municipal government in the U.S. to power all City-owned facilities with 100% renewable energy.
-Plus, GreenChoice wind powers every electric vehicle charging station in Austin Energy's Plug-in EVerywhere℠ charging network.
+Plus, GreenChoice wind powers every electric vehicle charging station in Austin Energy's public charging network.